 | 3 | 8 GB | 4 TB | 256 GB | $48 |

-If you have dynamic sites or substantial traffic, high-frequency can be the right choice since you can get quick TTFB with fast server performance.
+If you have dynamic sites or substantial traffic, high-frequency can be the right choice, as it enables quick TTFB and fast server performance.
 They’re NVMe drives, not SSDs.
-And there is a separate section for high-frequency servers.

 Optimized Cloud Compute

 Optimized cloud machines run on AMD EPYC CPUs.
-They deliver fast, consistent performance for a variety of web apps, and they have four types of services:
+They offer fast and reliable performance for different apps, and you can choose from four types of services:

-Memory Optimized: These VMs provide a significantly higher amount of RAM than CPUs and NVMe.
+2. Memory-Optimized: These VMs provide significantly more RAM than CPUs and NVMe.
 Starting at $40.00/month with 8 GB RAM.

-CPU Optimized: More CPU power in these VMs than RAM and NVMe SSDs.
-Ideal for video processing, data syncing, ad networks, high traffic websites and mining.
+3. CPU Optimized: More CPU power in these VMs than RAM and NVMe SSDs.
+Ideal for video processing, data syncing, ad networks, high-traffic websites, and mining.

 You can get 4 cores for under $100.
-But I think dedicated servers or dedicated CPU virtual machines are ideal for applications that require lots of processor power.
+Dedicated servers or dedicated CPU virtual machines are ideal for applications that require substantial processor power.

-Often, optimized cloud servers are used for particular purposes, and you can obtain reliable server resources.
-They’re expensive, but they work for even average websites, and are ideal for large-scale web projects.
+Optimized cloud servers are often used for specific purposes.
+Although expensive, they work well for average websites and are ideal for large-scale web projects.

 Other Products